RicardoYadier/ISTA421/Homework/C#ISTA421-hw19.md

 You use the Reset method to return the pointer back to before the first item in the list.

 #### 6. Are IEnumerable and IEnumerator type safe?
 Why or why not?
 If not, how do you implement type safety?
-Not type safeit returns an object rather than a specific type.
+Not type safe it returns an object rather than a specific type.

+Using Generics type

 #### 7. Why don’t recursive methods retain state when used with data structures like binary trees?
 Recursive algorithms, such as that used when walking a binary tree, do not lend themselves to maintaining state information between method calls in an easily accessible manner.